Dharana (concentration) and Dhyana (meditation)

 The simultaneous use of sound, colour and meaning makes these exercises much more effective, but because they are difficult to practice, the practise of the single aspects will mostly be necessary before that.

-Therefore Franz Bardon teaches the use of letters in combination with colour and specific feelings in his book about the Quabbala, and he explains their individual meaning.
+Therefore Franz Bardon taught the use of letters in combination with colour and specific feelings in his book about the Quabbala, and he explains their individual meaning.